ohpyupi/study.security-plus/impl-security-systems.md

 2. Content inspection
 3. Malware inspection

-### BYOD, COPE, CYOD
+### Mobile Device Deployment
+* Policies
   * BYOD (Bring your own devices)
     * Needs a separate network for BYOD devices
   * CYOD (Choose your own devices)
     * Employees can choose and purchase a device from approved choices
   * COPE(Corporate-owned, Personally-enabled)
     * The most secure solution
     * Security features enabled
     * Cellular data, remote wipe, location tracking, MDM
+  * VDI (Virtual Desktop Infrastructure)
+    * A mobile device can act as a terminal for accessing data and applications hosted on a remote server

 ### Data Policy
 * Wiping, Disposing, Retention, Policy, and Storage